 If no leaks are found, the owner or operator shall record that no leaks were found.
 If a leak is found, the owner or operator shall record the information specified in Paragraph (p) of this Rule.
 The owner or operator shall repair all leaks found according to Paragraph (q) of this Rule.

-(o) The owner or operator of a bulk gasoline terminal shall inspect weekly for leaks:
+(o) The owner or operator of a bulk gasoline terminal or pipeline breakout station shall inspect weekly for leaks:

-(1) the vapor collection system,
+(1) the vapor collection system; and

-(2) the vapor control system, and
+(2) the vapor control system; and

 (3) each lane of the loading rack while a gasoline tank truck or trailer is being loaded.